 Moment Of Truth

 At 20 years old, I thought I was invincible.
 But my moment of truth was on the horizon.

 I remember a revealing track workout from 2003 at West Chester University.
 The workout was 12 hill sprints.True change only occurs at rock bottom.
 Click To Tweet

 This hill was so steep that it essentially was on an incline that led straight to heaven.
 But the end result of that workout had me feeling like I was trapped in hell.

-I thought my offseason training had prepared for the preseason workouts.
-I thought I was in great condition, but I was proven wrong.
+I thought my offseason “training” had prepared me for the preseason workouts.
+I thought I was in great condition, but I was badly mistaken.